realworldocaml/book/en/compiler-output-formats.md

 <tip>
 <title>Activating the debug runtime</title>

-Despite your best efforts, it is easy to introduce a bug into C bindings that cause heap invariants to be violated.
-OCaml includes a variant of the runtime library `libasmrun.a` that is compiled with debugging symbols.
-This is available as `libasmrund.a` and includes extra memory integrity checks upon every garbage collection cycle.
-Running these often will abort the program near the point of corruption and helps isolate the bug.
+Despite your best efforts, it is easy to introduce a bug into some components such as C bindings that cause heap invariants to be violated.
+OCaml includes a `libasmrund.a` variant of the runtime library that is compiled with extra debugging checks that perform extra memory integrity checks during every garbage collection cycle.
+Running these extra checks will abort the program nearer the point of corruption and help isolate the bug in the C code.

-To use this debug library, just link with `-runtime-variant d` set:
+To use the debug library, just link your program with the `-runtime-variant d` flag.

 ```
 $ ocamlopt -runtime-variant d -verbose -o hello hello.ml hello_stubs.c